digitalocean/Kubernetes-Starter-Kit-Developers/5-setup-loki-stack/README.md

 statefulset.apps/loki   1/1     44m
 ```

-The most relevant resources to look for, is the Promtail DaemonSet - `daemonset.apps/loki-promtail`, and the Loki StatefulSet - `statefulset.apps/loki`.

 In the next step, you will configure `Grafana` to use the `Loki` datasource, and view application logs.

 ## Step 2 - Configure Grafana with Loki

 In this step, you will add the `Loki` data source to `Grafana`.
-First, you need to expose the `Grafana` web console on your local machine (default credentials: `admin/prom-operator`):
+First, you need to expose the `Grafana` web interface on your local machine (default credentials: `admin/prom-operator`):

 ```shell
 kubectl --namespace monitoring port-forward svc/kube-prom-stack-grafana 3000:80